 How to rename your Home folder?

 Another thing you can do, if it would be useful, is to rename the Home folder.
-In the same way that any of the core Mac folders can be renamed, you need to do this through System Preferences.
+In the same way that any of the core Mac folders can be renamed, you need to do this through the Finder in macOS versions newer than Ventura or System Preferences for older macOS versions.

 One reason for wanting access to the Home folder is that everything is not working as well as it should.
 Or as well as it once did.
 If your Mac runs slower, maybe overheating, or something simply doesn’t feel right, it might be time for a quick checkup and tidy up.
 You can review the health of your Mac and give it a thorough clean with the app I’ve mentioned above — CleanMyMac X. It has dozens of tools to clean gigabytes of space, speed up your Mac and scan it for malware and viruses.
 Try it out!